andrew/ultimate-awesome/README.md

 - [awesome-object-pose](https://github.com/nkalavak/awesome-object-pose) - This repository is a curated list of papers and open source code for 6D Object Pose Estimation.
 - [awesome-llm-planning-reasoning](https://github.com/samkhur006/awesome-llm-planning-reasoning) - A curated collection of LLM reasoning and planning resources, including key papers, limitations, benchmarks, and additional learning materials.
 - [Awesome-CV-Team](https://github.com/extreme-assistant/Awesome-CV-Team) - 国内外优秀的计算机视觉团队汇总，极市团队整理.
-- [awesome-gank.io](https://github.com/ruijun/awesome-gank.io) - The repository is used to collect the awesome code of gank.io.
 - [awesome-real-estate](https://github.com/etewiah/awesome-real-estate) - A curated list of awesome real estate related resources and projects.
 - [awesome](https://github.com/Level/awesome) - An open list of awesome Level modules and resources.
 - [awesome-legal-nlp](https://github.com/maastrichtlawtech/awesome-legal-nlp) - 📖  A curated list of LegalNLP resources from all around the web.